iciclespider/mezzanine/README.rst

 When running the server, it needs to be informed where the admin media is.
 Generally, just pointing to the grappelli media directory is good enough (filebrowser does work quite right though).
-I also like to test using the non loop network interface, which creates the effect of a different domain being accessed.
+I also like to test using all network interfaces, which creates the effect of access from several different domains.
 There is also a fixture called "localhost", which provides a very simple Hello World example web site.

-So the typical sequence of management commands to run a demo test server is:
+The typical sequence of management commands to run a demo test server is:

   $ mezzanine/manage.py syncdb